cgiffard/Behaviour-Assertion-Sheets/README.md

 for failure.
 See the [yoyaku](http://github.com/cgiffard/yoyaku) documentation for more information.

+#### `BAS.parseSheet` (buffer sheetData | string sheetData)

+Takes a string or a buffer containing Bas rules, and parses it, adding the processed rules to the test suite object.

+These rules can be accessed via [`BAS.rules`](#basrules-property).

+This function returns an object with promise handlers: `yep` for success, and `nope` for failure.
+See the [yoyaku](http://github.com/cgiffard/yoyaku) documentation for more information.

 #### `BAS.registerTest`(string testName, function test)

 Registers a test in the `BAS.test` object map - and makes it available to Bas